Trixie Belden Editions

 - There are small pictures on the top quarter page at the beginning of each chapter.

-The bindings of these books are relatively weak.
-Spines are weak and damaged with many torn covers.
-Clearly the publishers were thinking of economy and not collectors in the 21st century.
+Spines are relatively weak leading to many damaged covers.
 (I had #2 of this series in the 1960's, and it was falling apart then.)

-In short, these books are much more plentiful, indicating the readership had grown.
+In short, more Cello books are in circulation than Dust Jacket, indicating the readership had grown.

 It should also be noted that Julie Campbell, the original author, wrote the first six books.
 After that, a variety of authors using the pen name of "Kathryn Kenny" developed the stories.